-Walking through the museum, one goes traveling through the history of Denmark, understanding by means of signs and buildings how people lived and worked in past centuries.
+Walking through the museum you’ll fell like traveling through the history of Denmark, understanding by means of signs and buildings how people lived and worked in past centuries.

 The visit can be done freely entering stables, mills in operation, craftsmen’s homes, blacksmiths, carpenters, shoemakers, among other interesting places.
 There are also explanations, shows and free guided tours if you want to deepen a little bit more on the subject.

 The museum has about 100 buildings and each place you enter tells a story through the elements displayed there, transporting us magically to past centuries.
-Everything is armed and designed to emulate as much as possible to a small Danish rural town, going through four centuries of history with buildings dating from the mid-seventeenth century to the mid-twentieth century.
+Everything was designed and built to emulate as much as possible to a small Danish rural town, going through four centuries of history with buildings dating from the mid-seventeenth century to the mid-twentieth century.

 The visit is about half day